nylander/GAAS/annotation/CheatSheet/gxf.md

 GTF2.5| 2012 | | | gene,transcript,exon,CDS,UTR,start_codon,stop_codon,Selenocysteine | integer | integer | numerical value or  '.' | '+' or '-' |  '0', '1', '2' or '.' | Attributes must end in a semicolon which must then be separated from the start of any subsequent attribute by exactly one space character (NOT a tab character).
 Attributes’ values should be surrounded by double quotes. form: **attribute_name “attribute_value”; attribute_name “attribute_value”;** ~9 mandatory tags but this number varies depending of the version and the type of feature.
 Number of optional tag varies between 34 and 82 depending of the version | Unlike Genbank annotation, the stop codon is not included in the CDS for the terminal exon |
 GTF3| 2013 | | | gene, transcript, exon, CDS, Selenocysteine, start_codon, stop_codon, three_prime_utr and five_prime_utr | integer | integer | numerical value or  '.' | '+' or '-' |  '0', '1', '2' or '.' | Attributes must end in a semicolon which must then be separated from the start of any subsequent attribute by exactly one space character (NOT a tab character).
 Attributes’ values should be surrounded by double quotes. form: **attribute_name “attribute_value”; attribute_name “attribute_value”;** Two mandatory attributes: gene_id, transcript_id.
 Any other attributes or comments must appear after these two and will be ignored. | Unlike Genbank annotation, the stop codon is not included in the CDS for the terminal exon |

+## Discussion

+Then main differences between GTF and GFF formats are the 3rd and 9th colomn.
+The feature type value of the 3rd column in GTF is constrained by a list of few feature types (<10) while in GFF it is much more vast.
+It was not constrained until version 3 where it is now constrained to be either a term from the Sequence Ontology or an SO accession number ( 2278 possible terms ).
+The structure of the 9th column is slightly different between the two formats:
+  * GTF2.2: **attribute_name “attribute_value”; attribute_name “attribute_value”;**
+  * GFF3: **ID=cds00004;Parent=mRNA00001,mRNA00002;Name=edenprotein.4**
+Within that colum the mandatory attributes are differents.

+**Feature type limitation wihtin GTF**
+As the feature types of the 3rd column is limited by the GTF format, many groups/infrastrucutre use the 9th column to describe other features like tRNA, pseudogenes, etc. As example, ENSEMBL use the attribute **gene_biotype** to define if a **transcript** feature is coding or non-coding.

 # Extra

 ## Problem encountered due to lake of standardization